aswinrkrishnan/ocular/README.md

 **Chronos Dashboard**

-Displays details of the jobs that run using chronos.
+Displays details of the jobs that run on chronos.

 Available options:

-1. Displays the jobs there last run time and status
+* Displays the jobs there last run time and status

-2. Filtering jobs based on their last run status
+* Filtering jobs based on their last run status

-3. Job details like run command, last sucess, last failure, total sucess count failure counts etc, also volume details of the container in which the job is running.
+* Job details like run command, last sucess, last failure, total sucess count failure counts etc, also volume details of the container in which the job is running.

-4. Dependancy graph of a job, displaying the dependant jobs of a particular job._[WIP]_
+* Dependancy graph of a job, displaying the dependant jobs of a particular job._[WIP]_

-5. Ability to start, delete or modify a job.
+* Ability to start, delete or modify a job(Not yet enabled).

 **Docker Registry**

-List all the docker repositories after connecting to a docker registry and shows all the tags associated with a repository.
+List all the docker repositories in a docker registry and shows the following features.

-Details associated with a tag is also displayed along with the details of the latest image.
+* Lists all the tags related to a particular docker repository.
+* Displays the details of each tag on click.
+* Provides ability to delete a tag or docker repo(Not yet enabled).